ironcore-dev/ceph-provider/scripts/README.md

 ## Run the script without dry run flag
 ```
 /prepare-ceph-config.sh -n volumepoollet-system

+# in case volumes failed to migrate, run the script again with the failed volumes
+/prepare-ceph-config.sh -n volumepoollet-system -l "$(cat volume-migration_err.log | awk '{print $6}' | tr '\n' ' ')"
 ```

 ## Adjust deployments on flux landscape
+- check if the ceph client `volume-rook-ceph--ceph` still exists and remove only the ownerReferences from the object
 - enable the new cephlet-volume
 - enable all volumepoollets

 ## post migration tasks
-- check if the ceph client `volume-rook-ceph--ceph` still exists and remove only the ownerReferences from the object
 - remove StorageClass `k delete StorageClass volume-rook-ceph--ceph`
 - remove VolumeSnapshotClass volume-rook-ceph--ceph `k delete VolumeSnapshotClass volume-rook-ceph--ceph`
 - change ROOK_CSI_ENABLE_RBD=false and CSI_ENABLE_RBD_SNAPSHOTTER=false in rook-ceph-operator-config in the landscape.